Training & Development

 Wordscope is a programme of writing tuition workshops available to any student who wants to improve their academic writing.

-Careers and Employability (Student Life) offers a range of additional career development and skills training which PhD researchers can access alongside other students.
+The AskUS service in University House offer a range of additional career development and skills training which PhD researchers can access alongside other students.
 Training includes the following areas: